Who lives at Kensington Palace and what is it like inside?

 They moved out of the Kensington abode in 2013 shortly after the birth of Prince George, moving to Anmer Hall in Norfolk in order to raise their children in more of a private location.

 But recently, the family have officially moved back to their Kensington Palace apartment full-time, in order to dedicate themselves to their royal duties.
-Their two oldest children, Prince George and Princess Charlotte, also now go to school in London, so they'll be in the city for some time yet.
+Their two oldest children, Prince George, and Princess Charlotte, also now go to school in London, and their youngest Prince Louis attends Willcocks Nursery School in London, so the family will be in the city for some time yet.

 Prince Edward, the Duke of Kent lives in Kensington Palace's Wren House with his wife, Katharine.
 The Duke is Queen Elizabeth's first cousin and also serves as the president of the All England Lawn Tennis and Croquet Club